tearflake/sexpression/README.md

-# sexpression v2.0.0
+# sexpression v1.0.3

-S-expression is a formal language for representing data and code. *Sexpression* project is an implementation of S-expression language parser.
+S-expression is a formal language for representing data and code. *Sexpression* project is an implementation of s-expression language parser.

 ## project specifics

-This package contains a version of S-expression parser written in Javascript.
-Beside ordinary S-expression support, it features peculiar style comments and strings.
+This package contains a version of s-expression parser written in Javascript.
+Beside ordinary s-expression support, it features peculiar style comments and indent sensitive multi-line strings.
 Shortly, we expose all of its main features by the following example:

 ```
 ///
-sexpression usage examples
+this is a
+multi-line
+comment
 ///

 (
     atom

     (
-    /this is a comment/                                    ///
+        /this is a comment/
-    this is a list                                         this is a
+        this is a list
-    (                                                      multi-line
+        (
-      /one more comment/ one more list /also a comment/    comment
+            /one more comment/ one more list /also a comment/
-    )                                                             ///
         )
+    )

-  "this is an unicode string \u2713"
+    "this is a unicode string \\u2717 \\u2714"

+    (more atoms)

     """
     this is a
     multi-line
-  string
-         """

-  (atom1 """    atom2)
-         middle
-         block
     string
     """
 )
 ```